- Miss R L Windmill (Head of Geography)

 Trips & Visits

-We currently undertake residential field work in the Summer Term to support the GCSE course at Nettlecombe Court in Somerset.
-This gives excellent access to the Somerset coast where we investigate coastal processes and management techniques.
+We currently undertake residential field work in the Summer Term to Nettlecombe Court in Somerset, supporting the fieldwork element of the GCSE course.
+This gives excellent access to the Somerset coast, where we investigate coastal processes and management techniques.
 We also visit Taunton to evaluate the success of urban regeneration programmes.

-At A Level we undertake residential field work during the Easter Term at Castle Head in the Lake District.
-Pupils experience a wide range of techniques in order to inspire them for their own Independent Investigation.
+At A Level we undertake residential field work during the Easter Term, at Castle Head in the Lake District.
+Pupils experience a wide range of fieldwork techniques, in order to inspire them for their own independent investigation.
+This investigation allows students to conduct research within a geographical area of which they have a keen interest, leading to a range of projects encompassing a broad range of topic areas.

-Currently, there is a co-curricular field course to Iceland, approximately every two years, the most recent having taken place during October half term 2019.
+Currently, there is a biannual visit to Iceland, the most recent having taken place during October half term 2019.
+Alongside this, fieldwork opportunities at a more local scale are integrated within each Key Stage.